Tewesday/wasm4/site/docs/reference/memory.md

 | ---   | ---                                 |
 | 0 - 1 | Local player index (0 to 3).        |
 | 2     | Set if netplay is currently active. |

+### TIMESTAMP

+Unsigned 64 bit integer representing the unix timestamp of when the runtime was started.

 ### FRAMEBUFFER